scorpido74/azure-docs.nl-nl/articles/iot-pnp/quickstart-connect-pnp-device-solution-csharp.md

     Enter any key to finish
     ```

-1. Ga naar de terminal van het _apparaat,_ u ziet dat de opdracht is erkend:
+1. Naar de _apparaat_ -Terminal gaat, ziet u dat de opdracht is bevestigd:

     ```cmd/sh
     Command - blink was invoked from the service